afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-notes.md

         - passionate about : problem solving, sw dev, robots, drones, **disturbance rejection**, **motion planning**
   - research work :
     - building self-driving features at University of Toronto **Lab**
-    - where the focus on testing safety features to be applied to real self-driving products
+    - where the focus on testing safety features to be applied to real self-driving products and many other problems
+    - working in the lab allows to explore lots of solutions scenarios of a specific problems `faster` than in the industry
   - Self-driving building prototyping approach:
     - start by turning the automobile into a Drive-by-wire vehicule
     - send commands to control steering, brakes, throttle ...
     - add sensors and computation devices